 Despite the fact that it’s about 95 degrees in my kitchen right now, this sauce was a delightful surprise.
-Kind of like a plum sauce, kind of like a sweet-n-sour sauce, with the texture of a traditional, tomato-based barbecue sauce, the tartness of the rhubarb, the sweetness of the honey and the spiciness of the habanero combined to make this a wonderful experiment, and one I’m sure to repeat.
-If you have your own rhubarb plants, or rhubarb is overflowing at the farmer’s market, this recipe can easily be doubled – the sauce is so tasty, I’m sure I’ll find many uses for it all year round.
+Kind of like a plum sauce, kind of like a sweet-n-sour sauce, with the texture of a traditional, tomato-based barbecue sauce, the tart flavor of rhubarb, the sweetness of honey, and the spice habanero combined to make this a wonderful experiment, and one I’m sure to repeat.
+If you have your own rhubarb plants, or rhubarb is overflowing at the farmer’s market, this recipe can easily be doubled.
+The sauce is so tasty, I’m sure I’ll find many uses for it all year round.

 Not what you’re looking for?
 See other tasty rhubarb recipes here.

 Adapted from Victorian Barbecue Sauce in the Ball Book of Home Preserving, J. Kingry & L. Devine.